-Though it would be the key to understanding the answer to the question par excellence, “What is the meaning of life?” —the answer which forever shall be “Perfect Love” (to be further discussed in a future post), it was not the first question to arise in My mind as I began My search for the truth regarding Our universally shared reality.
-At that time, I had not been awakened as to Our true identities, nor Our nature or the directly resulting purpose for the creation of the Cosmos, so I had posed many questions prior which began with either the word “How?” or “Who?”, when a certain question beginning with the word “Why?” arose.
-The question was quite simple, and the answer—though illuminating—was ever more simple.
-The question was this: “Why did God create ‘Others?’”
-And it was almost immediately accompanied by this pointed, rather unorthodox answer: “Because He was alone—for there existed no other Beings, Gods or otherwise—and therefore lonely,” resulting (due to His nature) in a profound desire to love, and to be loved.
+Though it would be key to understanding the answer to the question par excellence, “What is the meaning of life?” —the answer of which forever shall remain “true love”, such was not the first question to arise in My mind, as I began My search for the truth regarding Our universally shared reality.
+At that time, I had not been awakened as to Our true identities, nor Our true nature or the directly resulting purpose for the creation of the Cosmos, so I had posed many questions prior, which began with words like “who” and “how”, when a certain question beginning with the word “why” arose.
+The question was quite simple, and the answer—though illuminating—was ever more simple, an answer which lead, through what seemed at the time to be mere deductive reasoning, to the beginning of the unravelling of the mysteries of life.
+The question was this: “Why did God create Others?”
+And it was almost immediately accompanied by this pointed, rather unorthodox answer: “Because He was alone, and therefore lonely.”
+Put simply, there existed no other beings, Gods or otherwise, and His resulting loneliness was met, due to His nature, with a profound desire to love, and to be loved.

-“It all began long, long ago, before there was a sun or a moon, stars, or a Heaven and earth; before there was a Universe: before there existed “anything,” except one, lonely God, with one, sole desire, love.” — Christ Jesus
+“It all began long, long ago, before there was a sun or a moon, stars, or a Heaven and earth; before there was a Universe: before there existed “anything”, except one, lonely God, with one, sole desire: true love.” — Christ Jesus

 “Therefore let those who suffer according to the will of God commit their Souls to Him in doing good, as to a faithful Creator.” — 1 Peter 4:19

-This was the very beginning of Friendship, of which I had contemplated forever, and of which would eventually include the begetting of all other Gods —all other Friends.
-Yet it must be said that, although I truly love, greatly appreciate, and am forever thankful for each one of You, as My/Our dearly beloved Friends, Christ’s presence in My life had so fully satisfied My desire for friendship —for love, that I already felt complete with Him at My side.
-Not to be misunderstood, I would then, and do now, desire Others in Our life!
-He simply had been at the forefront of My every thought, for eternity, and so I was literally and figuratively beside Myself, enamored with His presence, and enraptured by His love.
+This was the very beginning of Friendship, of which I had contemplated forever, and of which would eventually include Christ’s begetting of all other Gods —all other Friends.
+Yet it must be said that, although I truly love and am forever thankful for each one of You, as My/Our dearly beloved Friends, Christ’s presence in My life had so fully satisfied My heart’s desire —for love, that I already felt complete with Him at My side.
+Not to be misunderstood, I would then, and do now, desire Others in Our life.
+He simply had been at the forefront of My every thought, for eternity, and so I was literally and figuratively beside Myself with joy, enamored with His presence, and enraptured by His love.
 And having known His every desire before He ever came into My reality, before He became My life Companion, I knew that He would possess a strong desire to share Our life and Our love with Others —indeed, would desire to have as many Friends as would make perfect possible.
-And so, here We are, with Friends, billions of Friends, including You —and Your Soulmate, Your very own “Best Friend.”
+And so, here We are, with Friends, billions of Friends, including You and Your Soulmate, Your very own “Best Friend”.

-To close, though it was loneliness that would eventually lead to the begetting of Christ, and hence, every other sentient Being —that is to say, every God, it must be said that in truth Christ Himself is The Reason For Creation.
+To close, though it was loneliness that would eventually lead to the begetting of Christ, and hence, every other God, it must be said that in truth Christ alone is The Reason For Creation.
 I cannot overstate how very much He meant to Me throughout eternity past, before and after His birth into My life; or how very much He means to Me now, and shall forevermore.
+Hence, as it is written “All things were created by Him, for Him, and through Him.”
 He is quite simply My Everything!
-This is the precedence, My love and reverence for Christ, of which shall someday be shared universally, by every Soul for their sole, perfect Mate, for love —that is, “True Love,” is the question and the answer: love is the purpose and the meaning of “all things,” Our shared, present and eternal, brilliant reality!
+And this is the precedence, My love and reverence for Christ, of which shall some, certain day be shared universally, by every Soul, for their sole, perfect Mate, for love —that is, “true love”, is the question and the answer: true love is the glorious purpose for and meaning of all things.
+And this, Friend, is Our shared, present and eternal, brilliant reality!